-The GCP is Internet-based and employs a network of RNG devices installed at host sites (nodes) around the world.
+The GCP is Internet based and employs a network of RNG devices installed at host sites (nodes) around the world.
 A central server receives data from the distant nodes via the Internet and incorporates them into a continually growing database archive.
 Each local node comprises a research quality RNG (Mindsong MicroREG by Mindsong, Inc., Orion RNG by ICATT Interactive Media) which is connected to a host computer running custom software.
 The software collects one data trial each second, a trial being the sum of 200 consecutive random bits of RNG output.
 The bit-sum is equivalent to tossing a fair coin 200 times and counting the heads, yielding random values with a theoretical average of 100 and standard deviation 7.071.
-The bits are generated from physical random processes (specifically, quantum tunneling) in the RNG circuitry and are not created by a computer algorithm.
-Each RNG is calibrated with at least one million 200-bit trials, processed using a custom suite of tests developed at the PEAR laboratory which examines statistical distribution parameters (four moments), the arc-sine distribution, extreme value counts, run lengths, correlations and autocorrelations.
-The devices are shielded, and an exclusive or (XOR) logic operation eliminates bias from physical causes in principle.
+The bits are generated from physical random processes in the RNG circuitry and are not created by a computer algorithm.
+Quantum tunneling produces a fundamentally unpredictable voltage in reverse biased diodes in the Orion and field effect transistors in the Mindsong.
+This is sampled at high speed to yield a random stream of 1, 0 bits.
+Each RNG is calibrated with at least one million 200-bit trials, processed using a custom suite of tests developed at the PEAR laboratory, which examines statistical distribution parameters (four moments), the arc-sine distribution, extreme value counts, run lengths, correlations, and autocorrelations.
+The devices are shielded, and an exclusive or (XOR) logic operation eliminates first order bias from physical causes.

-The trials are time-stamped, written to the local disk and then uploaded from the local hosts to the network server in Princeton, NJ at 5-minute intervals.
+The trials at each node are time stamped, written to the local disk, and then uploaded from the host computer to the network server in Princeton, NJ, at five-minute intervals.
 Custom data management software on the server stores all raw data in permanent archives.
 The result is an accumulating database of continuous parallel data sequences.
 The GCP design requires that the data be synchronized at one-second resolution.
-Host computers use network time protocol (NTP) or an equivalent for synchronization, and though we are aware of some failures, most hosts successfully maintain 1-second accuracy.
-(Unsynchronized data cause no problems other than increased statistical noise in the analysis.)
+Host computers use network time protocol (NTP) or an equivalent for synchronization, and although we are aware of some failures, most hosts successfully maintain one-second accuracy.
+(Unsynchronized data do not affect the random output of RNGs, but might weaken or obscure the effects that depend explicitly on network synchronization.)
 Synchronous data generation means that we can treat the network as a single instrument, using statistical measures that address the whole network rather than treating the RNGs individually.

 Figure 1 shows the location of host sites in the network, which grew to approximately 60 nodes in the first years of the Project, and since 2004, has been relatively stable with 60 to 70 operational nodes.
 We rely on volunteers to host and maintain the RNG device and software at each node.
 The geographical distribution of nodes is constrained by infrastructure limitations.
-While we aim for a world-spanning network - ideally a deployment representative of world population densities - network coverage is poor in areas where Internet access is limited.
+Although we aim for a world-spanning network-ideally a deployment representative of world population densities-network coverage is poor in areas where Internet access is limited.
 For example, we do not have coverage in many parts of Africa and Asia.

 Figure 1.
 Google map showing locations of all RNGs that have been in the network and contributed data.
 The distribution depends on Internet infrastructure.
+(Color version of figure is available online).